taqveemahsan/Qako-Client/README.md

 ```

 ## Auto Update
 On startup the application checks the API specified in `appsettings.json` for a newer version.
 If a higher version is available an update menu item is enabled.
-Selecting it downloads the installer and launches it silently.
-The installer is started with `/SILENT /NOCANCEL /NORESTART` so any required restart will occur after installation finishes.
+Selecting it downloads the installer and launches it silently as administrator.
+The installer is started with `/SILENT /NOCANCEL /NOCLOSEAPPLICATIONS /NORESTART` so open programs aren't closed and any required restart is suppressed.

 ## Repository Layout
 - `QACORDMS.Client` – Windows Forms client source code.